 As you may well be aware through browsing our site, many of our products are available in multiple colour choices, things like our Hygiene Broom range, Microfibre Cloths, and Mop Range, all come in four colours.
-This colour coding of Janitorial Hardware is important as it drastically reduces chances of cross contamination between areas.
+This colour coding of Janitorial Hardware is important as it drastically reduces the chances of cross-contamination between areas.
 We have created this article to help people understand what colours should be used and where they should be used.

 Here is a general guide to what colours should be used where:

 |RED: Red items are used for any sanitary appliances and washroom floors.
 Some examples are included to the right:||Showers, Washrooms, Bathrooms, Toilets, basins, Bathroom Floors etc…|